All Episodes

 Just does it all night long.

-It does all night long.
+And does it all night long?

-All right, John Rich Mike Grove.
+All right, John Rich, Mike Rowe.

-I should be angry that they didn't they're friends of mine.
+I should be angry that they didn't.

 What's up with that, John Rich?